 It belongs to a class of medications called steroids.
-Prevents the release of substances in the body that cause inflammation.
+It prevents the release of substances in the body that cause inflammation.

-Betamethasone is used to treat many different conditions, such as allergic disorders, skin conditions, ulcerative colitis , arthritis, lupus, psoriasis or respiratory disorders.
+Betamethasone is used to treat many different conditions, such as allergic disorders, skin conditions, ulcerative colitis, arthritis, lupus, psoriasis, or respiratory infections.

-Betamethasone may also be used for other purposes that are not listed in the medication guide.
+Betamethasone may also be used for other purposes not listed in the medication guide.

 Betamethasone is classified as a potent topical corticosteroid.
 Topical corticosteroids are also known as topical steroids.

 Topical steroids are used in addition to moisturizers (emollients) to treat inflammatory skin conditions such as eczema and dermatitis.
 A topical steroid is used when patches of eczema or dermatitis appear.